- CHN 1012, 5 credits

 CHN 1012 is taught over an entire high school academic year.

-Students enrolling in CHN 1012 must be juniors or seniors in high school and have completed CHN 1011 or the equivalent, or have instructor permission, to participate.
-Qualified ninth or tenth graders may apply to enroll in CHN 1012 if they are in the top 10 percent of their class and they have the CIS teacher’s approval.
+Students enrolling in CHN 1012 should be juniors or seniors in high school, must have the instructor's recommendation, and must have taken CHN 1011 or have instructor permission.
+Generally, students will have completed 1-2 years of Chinese language courses in junior or senior high, or equivalent proficiency.
+Qualified 9th or 10th graders may apply to enroll in CHN 1012 with CIS instructor approval.